-If you come across this article and are wondering why this article even exists and why someone would want to avoid gluten, this next part is for you!
+If you come across this article and are wondering why this article even exists or why someone would want to avoid gluten, this next part is for you!

 Is Gluten Bad for You?

 Most people can consume gluten without any issue.
-However, there are people that aren’t able to properly digest gluten.
+However, some people aren’t able to properly digest gluten.
 One example of this is celiac disease, a condition that causes the small intestine to become extremely sensitive to gluten.

 People that have issues with gluten often experience bloating, abdominal pain, gas, or diarrhea after eating foods that are high in gluten.

 How Can I Tell If I Have a Gluten Sensitivity?

 If you suspect that you have issues with gluten, the best thing that you can do is discuss your symptoms with your doctor.
 Your doctor may recommend that you try an elimination diet so that you can identify the foods that are causing your digestive issues.